AlexAllen/MATT/README.md

 	* Required for safety when completing DIY flight computer task
 1. Must record flight data in a robust way in flight (not to an SD card!), and make the data retrievable afterwards
 	* Will make the result more useful, and make it easier to test
-1. Should have individual wireless test functionality for both deployment channels
+1. Could have individual wireless test functionality for both deployment channels
 	* Makes the result more flexible, but could be a later update
 1. Must have UK legal radio link capable of transmitting recorded data at 1Hz
 	* Required to meet Satellite task definition